michp-ai/ML-rapid-text-labeling/index.md

 ![labels_df](https://user-images.githubusercontent.com/48130648/144719551-6904a108-089b-4c66-a4c3-e55d9c2a7fc6.JPG)

-There is also a class type which classifies the event not so much in terms of the type of disaster but more in terms of the consequences of the event and human responses.
-The figure below illustrates the class type of labels with the dataset along with their value counts.
-In the web app we decided to proceed with the labels shown above but in our analysis we also explored model performance on the other labels outside of the app.
+There is also a class type that classifies the event not so much in terms of the type of disaster but more in terms of the consequences of the event and human responses.
+The figure below illustrates the class type of labels with the dataset, along with their value counts.
+In the web app, we decided to proceed with the labels shown above, but in our analysis, we also explored model performance on the other label type outside of the app.

 ### Functionality of the Web App